bitnami/azure-cnab-guides/docs/clickhouse.md

 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
 To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.

-### Persistence

-The [Bitnami ClickHouse](https://github.com/bitnami/containers/tree/main/bitnami/clickhouse) image stores the ClickHouse data and configurations at the `/bitnami` path of the container.
-Persistent Volume Claims are used to keep the data across deployments.
-This is known to work in GCE, AWS, and minikube.

 ### Prometheus metrics